Joursoir/lockpassword/README.md

 Initialize the password manager using the passed *gpg-key* as the encryption key.
 This command must be run first before you start working with LockPassword.
 ### insert [**-e, --echo**] [**-c, --copy**] [**-f, --force**] *passname*
 Add the specified *passname* to the password manager.
 The password will be read interactively using standard input, character display is hidden.
 The **-e, --echo** argument enable the show of characters when typing a password; **-c, --copy** write password to clipboard; **-f, --force** ignore exist of *passname*, overwrites it without prompt.
+### edit *passname*
+Open the specified *passname* in a text editor, waiting for changes.
+The text editor specified in the environment variable EDITOR or vi(1) is used.
+Temporary file for password editing locate in tmpfs / ramfs (we expect that it to be mounted at /dev/shm).
 ### generate [**-l, --length=pass-length**] [**-c, --copy**] [**-f, --force**] *passname*
 Generate a random password and write it in *passname*.
 The **-l, --length = pass-length** argument allow you to specify the desired password length.
 Without this argument, a 14 character password will be generated. **-c, --copy** write password to clipboard; **-f, --force** ignore exist of *passname*, overwrites it without prompt.
 ### mv [**-f, --force**] *old-path* *new-path*